waleediqbal1/Git-Learning-and-Installation-/README.md

 Use these commands in cmd or Terminal while first you have to go on the directory where you want to clone(copy) your repository in your operating syatem.

 - First Go on the root directory of the folder where you want to clone(copy) your repository using cmd or Terminal on your operating system.
-Like i use cd on windows to my root directory.
+Like i use cd on windows to my root directory. e.g  cd C:\Users\usr_Name\Desktop\myfolder

 -  Ist command which you got on your gitbucket website now.
 It should be like https://xyz@bitbucket.org/xyz/repositoryName.git